Find The Best AC Replacement Contractors in USA

 Air Handler

 The indoor part of your air conditioning system that circulates cool air throughout the house.
-It includes the blower motor and evaporator coil.
+The air handler and the evaporator coil work in tandem to distribute conditioned air.

 Ductwork

-Ducts are the pathways for conditioned air, connecting the air handler to vents throughout your home.
+Ducts are the pathways for cooled air, delivering air to individual rooms or spaces.
 Proper sealing and insulation are crucial for maximizing the efficiency of your ductwork.

 Thermostat